sassoftware/pyviyatools/README.md

 * **applyfolderauthorization.py** apply authorization rules to folders in bulk from a source CSV file.
 * **submit_jd_job.py** This file calls various functions from jobmodule.py.
 It will submit a job based on job definition id.
 Based on other arguments, it will either provide the sasout and saslog information if available in the location provided or it will display more information based on if verbose was selected.
 It will also display more information if needed based on log level selected.
 * **submit_jr_job.py** This file calls various functions from jobmodule.py.
 It will submit a job based on job request id.
 Based on other arguments, it will either provide the sasout and saslog information if available in the location provided or it will display more information based on if verbose was selected.
 It will also display more information if needed based on log level selected.
+* **setupcopilotcredentials.py** Creates or updates the OrdersAPIAuth client credential required for setup and activation of SAS Viya Copilot.

 Check back for additional tools and if you build a tool feel free to contribute it to the collection.